 Turn your pumpkin on its side to access the bottom of the pumpkin and use a thin, serrated knife to cut a large circle in it.
 (Tip: Make sure the circle is wide enough to comfortably reach your arm into.)
 Using your hands or a metal scoop ($10, Crate & Barrel) reach in and clear out the pumpkin innards.
 Download the free deer stencil and print it out, resizing it with a copier if necessary.
 Tape the stencil to your pumpkin, pressing down on the paper to smooth it as much as possible.

-3. Pierce holes along the lines forming the deer's head, neck, and antlers with a large nail or a long needle tool, keeping pin holes tightly spaced.
+Pierce holes along the lines forming the deer's head, neck, and antlers with a large nail or a pin tool, keeping pin holes tightly spaced.
 Remove the stencil after outlining the entire design.

-4. Etch the circular area surrounding the deer by peeling off the pumpkin's skin with a gouge.
+Etch the circular area surrounding the deer by peeling off the pumpkin's skin with a gouge.
 Keep the pumpkin's skin intact in the areas forming the deer.
 Place a battery-operated tea light candle (we use this 24 pack of Flameless LED Tealights, $18, Target) in the pumpkin and enjoy!
 You can follow these 8 tips to make your pumpkins last longer, such as coating the carved portion in Vaseline and using a battery-operated candle rather than a real flame.